 Kathleen is a student intern from the University of Kansas Clinical Child Psychology Program.
 She also is a temporary Licensed Masters Level Psychologist in the state of Kansas.
 Kathleen has a Master of Arts Degree in Clinical Child Psychology from the University of Kansas and graduated from the University of North Carolina at Chapel Hill with a Bachelor of Arts Degree in Psychology.
-Prior to working at the DBT Center, Kathleen has worked at the Bert Nash Community Mental Health Center, the KU Child and Family Services Clinic, and the University of Miami Child and Adolescent Mood and Anxiety Treatment Program.
+Prior to working at the DBT Center, Kathleen has worked at the Bert Nash CMHC, the KU Child and Family Services Clinic, and the University of Miami Child and Adolescent Mood and Anxiety Treatment Program.
 She has experience working with children, adolescents, and adults while implementing behavioral, cognitive behavioral, and DBT skills and techniques.
-Broadly speaking, her research and clinical interest focuses on the role that family and peers play in the onset, maintenance, and treatment of internalizing disorders in cross-cultural contexts.
+Her research and clinical interest focuses on the role that family and peers play in the onset, maintenance, and treatment of internalizing disorders in cross-cultural contexts.

-Kathleen became passionate about DBT after working in various environments where youth struggled to remind themselves that life is worth living, As such, Kathleen feels privileged to have the opportunity to work with youth and adults by teaching DBT skills to assist them with creating a life worth living.
-Kathleen’s favorite DBT skill is with distracting with ACCEPTS, which she regularly implements to remind herself and others it is okay to take a brief break from the stressful situation before problem-solving.
-In her free time, Kathleen loves to snuggle with her dog and cat, read nonfiction books, sew clothes for herself and her furbabies, kickbox, bullet journal, and dance.
+Kathleen became passionate about DBT after working in various environments where youth struggled to remind themselves that life is worth living, Kathleen feels privileged to have the opportunity to work with youth and adults by teaching DBT skills to assist them with creating a life worth living.
+Kathleen’s favorite DBT skill is with distracting with ACCEPTS, which she implements to remind herself it is okay to take a brief break from the stressful situation before problem-solving.
+In her free time, Kathleen loves to snuggle with her dog and cat, read nonfiction books, sew, kickbox, bullet journal, and dance.

 Craig is pursuing a masters degree in clinical psychology at Washburn University.
 His clinical interests include trauma treatment, depression, anxiety disorders, and addiction treatment.
 Craig’s favorite DBT skill is validating what a person is experiencing or what they have been through, as he feels this can be a powerful factor in the healing process, and it also opens the door to effectively communicate with others.
 In his free time, he enjoys riding four wheelers, fishing, and spending time with his family and friends.